nashftl/FTL-MEDIA-HOMEPAGE/build-guide.md

       - "Live Demo" button.
       - "Code" button/link.
   - **Functionality:**
-    - Filtering logic to show/hide projects based on the selected category.
+    - Filtering logic to show/hide projects based on the selected category (All, Music, Utility, Web Design, Small Business).
+    - Projects will also be implicitly categorized by their Frontend/Backend technology tags.
+    - "Live Demo" links will point to Netlify deployments.
+    - "Code" links will point to GitHub repositories.

 - [ ] ** 6.`Testimonials.jsx`**